cortext/crawtext/README.rst

         	python crawtext.py pesticides -s set seeds.txt
-        - programm a search to get results from BING: python crawtext.py pesticides -k "YOUR API KEY" See you to get your BING API key here <https://datamarket.azure.com/dataset/bing/search>
+        - programm a search to get results from BING: python crawtext.py pesticides -k "YOUR API KEY" See you to get your BING API key here https://datamarket.azure.com/dataset/bing/search

- * To declare ownership on the project python crawtext.py -u me@cortext.fr
+* To declare ownership on the project (optionnal): python crawtext.py -u me@cortext.fr
- * To schedule a reccurency for your project: python crawtext.py -r day options are : hour, day, week, month, year defaut is set to month
+* To schedule a reccurency for your project (optionnal): python crawtext.py -r day options are : hour, day, week, month, year defaut is set to month

 * To launch immediately the crawl: python start pesticides
- >> this last option is not recommended : an automatic execution is scheduled 5 minutes after creation and then following the recurrency you've chosen

 More options
 ---------